AmeeraRayan/Direct_to_Your_Door/README.md

 2. **Subscription:**

-   -Allows the addition of subscription details to the manager's system.
+   - Allows the addition of subscription details to the manager's system.

-   -Provides functionality to delete a subscription using a subscription code.
+   - Provides functionality to delete a subscription using a subscription code.

 3. **Retrieve Deliveries by Customer Code:**